martineboh/marketplace/README.md

 An opensource repository of PostgreSQL schemas to get your projects started.

-Complete, tested schemas that anyone can contribute to via new migration files.
+Complete, tested schemas that anyone can contribute to with new migration files.

 ## Getting started

+You can freely access these databases online:

+#### World

+Cities, countries, and the language they speak

+## Hosting locally

 - Every folder is a template / schema
-- Every folder has a file called `db.sql` which contains the full schema.
 - Every folder contains [dbmate](https://github.com/amacneil/dbmate) migrations, so you can fork this repo and then continue to apply updates to your database as we make improvements.

 ## Keeping your database updated